ADMISSIONS PROCESS

 Those wishing to apply for a Sixth Form Academic Scholarship should do so by contacting the Admissions Office.
 Academic Scholarship candidates would be expected to achieve at least 62 points across their eight best subjects at GCSE including English and mathematics.
 Scholarships are awarded based on meeting this criteria, completion of a personal statement, and an interview.

 Places for entry into the Sixth Form are made (subject to GCSE results) during the second week of December prior to the September of entry.
-We endeavour to inform candidates sitting our own assessment tests at any other time within two weeks.
 Places should be accepted within four weeks of receipt of an offer.
 After that time, the School reserves the right to offer places to candidates on the waiting list.
 On acceptance of a place, parents are required to sign a contract which sets out clearly the basis on which an offer is being made and accepted, and return it together with the Acceptance Deposit.

 International Pupils